-The 2017 Performing Arts jury committee, which met at the AFAC offices in Beirut on July 20 and 21, brought together experts in the field: playwright, novelist, and editor Driss Ksikes (Morocco), actress, playwright and theater director Hanane Hajj Ali (Lebanon) and theatre director and playwright Laila Soliman (Egypt).
+The 2017 Performing Arts jury committee, which met at the AFAC offices in Beirut on July 20 and 21, brought together playwright, novelist, and editor Driss Ksikes (Morocco), actress, playwright and theater director Hanane Hajj Ali (Lebanon) and theatre director and playwright Laila Soliman (Egypt).

-“Projects submitted in this round of the performing arts category highlight three fundamental issues: firstly, the impact of the globalization of cultural initiatives and political crises on creative works.
-This is manifested in the need to translate and internationalize existing works, as well as the need for assertiveness by artists in exile or those living with internal political conditions that inhibit and hinder production to face difficulties with determination and defiance; secondly, the humble emergence of collective projects and greater tendencies toward individual projects.
-In parallel, there is a dedicated capacity from artists to delve deeper into preliminary research and gradually develop projects in stages, and having the audacity to combine creative realms; thirdly, the predominance of projects from the Mashreq and the scarcity of applications from the greater Maghreb region, despite the existence of a creative movement in those countries.
+“Projects submitted in this round of the performing arts category highlight three fundamental issues: first, the impact of globalization of cultural initiatives and political crises on creative works.
+This is manifested in the need to translate and internationalize existing works, as well as the need for assertiveness by artists in exile or those living with internal political conditions that inhibit and hinder production, to face difficulties with determination and defiance; second, the humble emergence of collective projects and greater tendencies toward individual projects.
+In parallel, there is a dedicated capacity from artists to delve deeper into preliminary research and gradually develop projects in stages, as well as having the audacity to combine creative realms; third, the predominance of projects from the Mashreq and the scarcity of applications from the greater Maghreb region, despite the existence of a creative movement in those countries.
 Also in purely statistical terms, more projects were submitted by male artists in comparison to females.

 It is clear through the projects we chose to support, on the basis of their quality and effectiveness, that there is:

-- A clear commitment to artists that in the past have proved themselves and who are still insisting on developing their tools and work methods.
+A commitment to artists that in the past have proved themselves and who are still insisting on developing their tools and work methods.

-- A clear trend to develop creative ways through preparatory workshops and international exchanges, with ensuing challenges pertaining to the ability to translate local imaginary into a work of art that is open to the world.
+A clear trend to develop creative ways through preparatory workshops and international exchanges, with ensuing challenges related to the ability to translate local imaginary into a work of art that is open to the world.

-- The emergence of four common themes that express what is brewing inside artists’ minds here and now; and those are the themes of memory, the relationship with place (including border-related challenges), alienation and anxiety, and conflict between civilization and nature.
+An emergence of four common themes that express what is brewing inside artists’ minds here and now, and those are: the themes of memory, the relationship with place (including border-related challenges), alienation and anxiety, and conflict between civilization and nature.

-We were happy to sense a serious desire among performing artists in renewing working methods to get closer to current problematics and their collective desire to develop approaches and tools as well as their ability to interact with the outside world.
+We were happy to sense a serious desire among performing artists in renewing working methods to get closer to current challenges; their collective urge to develop approaches and tools; as well as their knack to interact with the outside world.

-It is necessary to note that AFAC is aware of the need to find more effective ways to attract underrepresented regions, such as the Greater Maghreb and Sudan, etc.
+It is necessary to highlight that AFAC is aware of the need to find more effective ways to attract underrepresented regions, such as the Greater Maghreb and Sudan.

-We must also point out that what we felt through our work as jury members is the eagerness of AFAC to capture key concerns raised by the artists and its earnest desire to understand and analyze them and to engage in dialogue as to how to address the needs.”
+We must also point out that what we felt through our work as jury members is the eagerness of AFAC to capture key concerns raised by the artists and its earnest desire to understand and to engage in dialogue on how to address their needs.”